SpotIM/spotim-integration-docs/social-kit/README.md

     data-article-tags="ARTICLE_TOPIC1, ARTICLE_TOPIC2"
     data-post-id="POST_ID"></script>
 ```

+Note: If you are injecting these elements using a script, it is advised that they are all injected at the same time.
+Seperating the <script> elements may cause issues with widgets rendering.

 ## Other Implementaitons
 Spot.IM is actively working on additional documentation.
 Please contact us if you can not find necessary information online.